 Workshops for Session 2 – Monday, Feb 18 – 11:15 am – 12:30 pm

 Below are the workshops that will be available during Session 2 of the 2019 CTSS Conference.
-Descriptions and more information will be available on the 2019 CTSS app in early December.
+Descriptions and more information are available on our conference app at: https://creatingtssconference.pathable.com/

 2B.
 Policy Practice Advocacy for Trauma Sensitive Schools – Creating Policy to Support Trauma Sensitive Practices in Schools